-Chapter Twenty-Two Fraud (Return to Table of Contents)
+Chapter Twenty-Two

+Fraud

 There are difficult situations where students and/or parents purposefully misrepresent information in hopes of obtaining additional assistance.
 The Financial Aid Office is required to have a policy of referral when confronted with actual or suspected cases of fraud and abuse.